 A Guide to Automated Quality Management

-For years, quality management in contact centers has been stuck in the past.
-It's a world of manual spot-checks, where a supervisor listens to a handful of calls and hopes to find something useful.
-This old way of doing things is slow, riddled with bias, and leaves huge gaps in your understanding of the customer experience.
+For years the way we handle quality management in contact centers has been old fashioned.
+It is a world where a supervisor listens to a calls and hopes to find something useful.
+This old way of doing things is slow.
+Has a lot of bias and it leaves big gaps in our understanding of what customers experience.

 The End of Manual Spot Checks